tjaekel/PortentaH7_VFR_CubeIDE/README.md

 ## HW Requirements
 - Portenta H7 MCU module
 - Portenta H7 VisionShield: using ETH connection and PDM MICs on board
-- (optional) Breakout Board: using ETH and USB-A connection
+- (optional) Breakout Board: using ETH and USB-A connection, external PDM MICs, I2C for IMU

 ## Features of the project
 - it provides a UART shell via the USB-C connection, see "help" command there